oeb25/msc-thesis/Mist/Folding tree structure.md

 > Consider again `struct S` from [[Figure – Breaking invariant]] and $\T_s$ from [[Example – Folding tree]], then we can compute the folded places in $\T_s$ as:
 > $$\leaves(\T_s) = \{ s.x.u,\; s.x.v\;, s.y.a.f,\; s.y.a.g,\; s.y.a.h,\; s.y.b \}.$$

-Something we can derive from the definition of $\leaves$, is that the places in the leaves of any folding tree will never be ancestors or decedents of each other.
+Something we can derive from the definition of $\leaves$ is that the places in the leaves of any folding tree will never be ancestors or decedents of each other.
 We call this property _compatible_.

 ![[Definition – Compatible]]